IraIvanov/Project_H/README.md

-# That directory in contains program that solve quadratic equation
+# That directory contains the program that solves quadratic equation

 **That is the most briliant code for that type of problem that human been could ever seen**

+The program is created for finding roots of quadratic equation.

+For installing program just clone directory quad_eq from Project_H repository and write make into terminal while being in the quad_eq directory.

+After launching program from terminal using ./program you should input coeficents of equation using keyboard, then you get the solutions of that equathion.

 Multiple files :white_check_mark:
 Documentation :white_check_mark: